John Madejski: Charitable activities

 In 1990, Madejski donated £500,000 to the trustees of the Falkland Islands Memorial Chapel Trust.
 The donation was crucial to the fund-raising effort and enabled the trustees to build the War Memorial Chapel, dedicated to the 255 fallen of the Falkland Islands War: it is situated in the grounds of Pangbourne College and was opened by the Queen in 2000.

 He is also a benefactor to the Royal Academy of Arts in Piccadilly, London and in 2004 had the John Madejski Fine Rooms at Burlington House named after him in recognition of a contribution of £3 million to the institution.
 A sculpture by Edgar Degas, La Petite Danseuse de Quatorze Ans, that he purchased at Sotheby's in 2004 was on display in the John Madejski Fine Rooms; it was sold in February 2009 for £13.3 million.

 The John Madejski Centre for Reputation at Henley Management College, the new garden at the Victoria and Albert Museum, a lecture theatre at the University of Reading and a gallery at the Museum of Reading also bear his name.
-The John Madejski Academy (formerly Thamesbridge College) has been found to be "inadequate" twice by the regulator Ofcom, and "requires improvement" three times.
+The John Madejski Academy (formerly Thamesbridge College) last achieved a "good" Ofsted inspection outcome in 2008.
+It was found to be "inadequate" in its most recent full inspection in October 2023.
+In January 2025 the academy was transferred from the White Horse Federation to Greenshaw Learning Trust.

-Madejski has said he is not particularly concerned about how this might appear, adding "People can think what they like about me.
-I don't care.
-It's never been a popularity contest.
-I do it all for the community.
-In my view, you start life with nothing and you end it with nothing.
-I'd like to enjoy it all before I kick the bucket."
-His most recent project was a £500m redevelopment of Reading town centre, but this has been halted by the credit crunch.